MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/certlc-arch.vsdx) of this architecture.*

-The Azure environment comprises the following platform as a service (PaaS) resources: a key vault dedicated for storing certificates only issued by the same nonintegrated CA, an Azure Event Grid system topic, a storage account queue, and an Azure Automation account that exposes a webhook targeted by Event Grid.
+The Azure environment comprises the following platform as a service (PaaS) resources: a key vault dedicated to storing certificates only issued by the same nonintegrated CA, an Azure Event Grid system topic, a storage account queue, and an Azure Automation account that exposes a webhook targeted by Event Grid.

-This scenario assumes that an existing public key infrastructure (PKI) is already in place, consisting of a Microsoft Enterprise CA joined to a domain in Microsoft Entra ID.
+This scenario assumes that an existing public key infrastructure (PKI) is already in place and consists of a Microsoft Enterprise CA joined to a domain in Microsoft Entra ID.
 Both the PKI and the Active Directory domain can reside on Azure or on-premises, and the servers that must be configured for certificate renewal.

 The virtual machines (VMs) with certificates to monitor renewal don't need to be joined to Active Directory or Microsoft Entra ID.
 The sole requirement is for the CA and the Hybrid worker, if located on a different VM from the CA, to be joined to Active Directory.